MaximilianFreitag/letterboxd-send-friend-requests/README.md

 ## Requirements

-1. Download the chromedriver (Look in your google chrome settings which browser version you use and download the driver accordingly. )
+1. Download the chromedriver (Look in your google chrome settings which browser version you use and download the driver accordingly)

 2. Have an existing letterboxd account